"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 So I was dreading Thursday even though I've told you lots of times not to dread things, because basically, dread is a form of fear and fear brings torment and--, well, you know.

 And the new place?
 Wow, it was like a spa.
 Well, parts of it.
 The main waiting room was painted an elegant blue and even had a crystal chandelier and comfy chairs (Tom smirked, "I wonder who pays for all this?").
 But the wild thing was that they told us we could both wait in their special waiting rooms, so we followed the woman along a beautifully-painted hall to our own private room(!)

-The time came to leave, but I longed to stay, for inside that room I felt a million miles away from traffic and crowds and cranky people online (see my last post.
+The time came to leave, but I longed to stay, for inside that room I felt a million miles away from traffic, crowds and cranky people online (see my last post.
 Thankfully I do not consider Western New Yorkers to be cranky).
-What a blessing.... and what patience God has with me as He continues to teach me to expect only the best--and to notice all the amazing details when I get there.
+What a blessing and what patience God has with me as He continues to teach me to expect only the best--and to notice all the amazing details when I get there.

 A totally 1950's place--wow!
-Fifties music and too, chairs and tables with chrome and formica and posters of 50's cars and Route 66 signs, as well.
+Fifties music and also, chairs and tables with chrome and formica and posters of 50's cars and Route 66 signs, as well.
 One of those places which restores your hope in humanity.

 Check it out if you live near one and appreciate the old days.